 The definition of the term "Income" in section 2(24) is inclusive and not exhaustive.
-Therefore, the term "income" not only includes those things that are included in section 2(24) but also includes those things that the term signifies according to its general and natural meaning.
-Income, in general, means a periodic monetary return which accrues or is expected to accrue regularly from definite sources.
+Therefore, the term "income" not only includes those things that are included in section 2(24) but regularly from definite sources.
 However, under the Income-tax Act, 1961, even certain income which do not arise regularly are treated as income for tax purposes e.g. Winnings from lotteries, crossword puzzles.